Wedding of Princess Madeleine of Sweden and Christopher O’Neill

 Wedding Guests

 Unlike the wedding of Crown Princess Victoria, Madeleine and Christopher’s wedding was not a State event.
-Therefore it was on a smaller scale, with more focus on friends and family and not as much on government officials and foreign dignitaries.
-However, there were still many foreign royals in attendance, along with some members of the Swedish government and Diplomatic Corps.
+Therefore it was on a smaller scale, focusing on friends and family and not as much on government officials and foreign dignitaries.
+However, many foreign royals, members of the Swedish government, and the Diplomatic Corps attended the wedding.
 Below is a list of the families and foreign royals in attendance.
-For a complete list of all the guests, at the Swedish Royal Court’s website, click here.

 • HM The King